thanpolas/ready.js/README.md

 // A cool feature with checks is that every added check on our
 // ready watch creates a method with the name we used.
-// So for cases where we don't care about the callback we can
+// So for cases where we don't care about the callback's parameters we can
 // inline the check call like this: client.set('two', 'this is db write two', ss.ready('jobDone').db_write_two);